 Previous voice modulator versions were analogue electronics based, using mixers and multipliers in various forms to produce the modulating signal and modulating the voice input.
 The Mk6 uses a completely digital processing architecture, allowing the designers to provide the best possible effect and extract the maximum number of features from a small, affordable unit.
 It also allows for upgrades in the future should improvement or different options be developed in the future.

 Jumper selectable modulation frequency

-Over the years a number of different frequencies were used to modulate the Daleks' voices.
+Over the years several different frequencies were used to modulate the Daleks' voices.
 Using a combination of 4 two pin jumpers, the operator can set one of 16 frequencies to suit the particular version or just what sounds best.
-The very highest and lowest choices are outside of normal Dalek range, but can be used for other voices such as that of the Cybermen.
+The very highest and lowest choices are outside of normal Dalek range but can be used for other voices such as that of the Cybermen.

 Inbuilt gun sound

 The processor code includes a digitised sound file of a Dalek gun sound which can be played back at the press of a button.
 No more trying to synchronise pressing a button on an iPod or mp3 player.